Generalized anxiety disorderGAD; Anxiety disorder

 Generalized anxiety disorder

-Generalized anxiety disorder (GAD) is a common condition.Genes may play a role.
+The cause of GAD is unknown.Genes may play a role.
 Stress may also contribute to the development of GAD.

-Even when aware that their worries or fears are stronger than needed, a person with GAD still has difficulty controlling them.
+Even when aware that worries or fears are stronger than appropriate for the situation, a person with GAD still has difficulty controlling them.

-Other symptoms include:
+Other symptoms of GAD include:

-- Difficulty concentrating
+- Problems concentrating